George Courtney: Years at the top

 Pat Partridge's retirement in 1981 followed by the unexpected early departure of another World Cup referee, Clive White, the following year, led to George Courtney becoming the dominant refereeing figure of the 1980s.
 He took charge of the 1983 League Cup Final, thus completing the hat trick of major Wembley matches.
 He went on to referee numerous FA Cup semi-finals as well as many top division games.
 He was due to retire in 1989 but in common with a number of other senior and respected officials at that time was granted an extension.
 He went on to serve three extra years on the list.
 This allowed him to officiate the second leg of the first division play off semi final between Newcastle United and Sunderland at St James's Park on 16 May 1990, which was won 2–0 by Sunderland after a 0–0 draw in the first leg.
 Courtney was forced to take the players off the field for 20 minutes late in the second half after Marco Gabbiadini's goal defeated Newcastle, leading to hundreds of Newcastle United supporters running onto the pitch.

 International experience

 Courtney was a frequent figure in UEFA competitions and handled finals such as the 1989 Cup Winners Cup Final.
 He was England's representative at the 1984 European Championships he refereed the Semi Final between Denmark and Spain, followed by the FIFA World Cups of 1986 and 1990.
-His appointment for the third place play-off in 1986 was the furthest any English referee had reached at the World Cup since Jack Taylor controlled the Final in 1974, until Howard Webb officiated the 2010 World Cup Final.
+His appointment for the match for third place in 1986 was the furthest any English referee had reached at the World Cup since Jack Taylor controlled the Final in 1974, until Howard Webb officiated the 2010 World Cup Final.
 The only competition he missed was the 1988 European Championships when Keith Hackett was selected.